UD123/Ichilov/README.md

 ![](Doc/GUI.png)

-# Python, Arduino and mcCube Accelerometer
+# Python, Arduino and mCube Accelerometer (EV3635)
-Basic implementation of the Accelerometer MC3565 interface and python GUI that can receive and display the data in real time from Arduino board.
+Basic implementation of the Accelerometer MC3565 interface to Arduino and python GUI that can receive and display the data in real time from Arduino board.

 # Arduino Uno and mCube (MC3635) SPI Connection
-Make sure to connect evaluation board of MC3635 in the following way:
+Make sure to connect evaluation board EV3635 of MC3635 in the following way:

 ![](Doc/Connection.png)